WHO ARE YOU CALLED TO BE?

-The Center for Social Concerns invites students to consider a year or two of postgraduate service.
+The Center for Social Concerns invites students to consider participating in a year or two of postgraduate service.
 Serving with a nonprofit agency as a full-time volunteer after graduation can be a great way to explore an interest, pursue a passion, and develop skills & knowledge, all while making a difference in the lives of others in need.
-Postgraduate Service in NOT a year or two "off"--it is hard work with people who have great needs.
+Postgraduate Service in NOT a year or two "off"—it requires a professional attitude and hard work.
 Although you will give more than you thought possible working for Americorps, Peace Corps, or one of the hundreds of faith-based service organizations, you will gain much more than you can imagine.
 You might even find the person you are meant to be.
 Are you ready to explore the possibilities?
-This site includes resources about programs, reflections from alumni, and information on the process of choosing postgraduate service.